darbyluv2code/fullstack-angular-and-springboot/install-angular-tools/ms-windows/install-ms-windows.md

 That's it!
 You have successfully installed the development tools: Visual Studio Code, node, npm and tsc.

+---
-Copyright 2019, luv2code LLC - All rights reserved.
+Copyright 2019, [luv2code LLC](http://www.luv2code.com) - All rights reserved.